Psycojoker/dierentheater/README.md

     source ve/bin/activate

-Now, install the dependacies (this can take a little bit of time):
+Now, install the dependencies (this can take a little bit of time):

     pip install -r requirements.txt